chijeukimbap/simon-game/README.md

 # simon-game
-My first web game developed using jQuery
+A simple web game developed with jQuery